Company Name – L&T Technology Services Limited (LTTS)

-Capgemini acquired Altran Technologies, major ER&D player, in April 2021 at an implied P/E multiple of ~15x.
+Capgemini acquired Altran Technologies, a major ER&D player, in April 2021 at an implied P/E multiple of ~15x.

-LTTS could be an interesting target for an IT player looking to expand in ER&D space.
+LTTS could be an interesting target for an IT player looking to expand in the ER&D space.
 There remains the possibility of a player like Tata Elxsi getting merged into TCS as part of the restructuring, which could trigger more such deals in this space.

 4. What are the risks to the investment analysis?

 Risks to the analysis are:

 Any acquisition interest can keep the price high for the short/medium term